At Living Systems Development, we do whatever it takes to enable better ways of living together - in harmony with each other and nature.

-Our Values
+Our Principles

-Designed and built to endure.
+Designed and built to endure

 Our homes and shared spaces are built to handle whatever life throws at them — from extreme weather events to everyday challenges.
 Our communities work together, so when things get tough, you’re not facing it alone.

-Sustainable living, made simple.
+Sustainable living,

 Having a low impact on our environment should not be rocket science, or require trips all over town to do your recycling.
 Our homes are designed to enable practical sustainable living through food production, solar power, shared energy systems and waste reduction initiatives.

-A deep connection to nature.
+A deep connection to nature

 We spend time understanding the natural environment before we build, and design to support the health of the natural world, so you can live a life that contributes positively to Papatūānuku.